tulioober019/java-chess/README.md

 # java-chess

 This is a bidimensional chess game written in Java SE Edition.
-This repository contains the source code as well as the documentation that I will incorporate.
+This repository contains the source code as well as the documentation that I will incorporate later

 To use and compile this software, you will need to have installed the Java Runtime Enviorment on your computer.